Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Methods

-The following preprocessing is applied to treat zeros as missing values \citep{Yasuda+2023BAE}.
+The following preprocessing is applied to treat zero as missing values.
 Each variable $X$ ($= T$, $u$, $v$, or $w$) is transformed as follows:

-The clipping function ${\rm clip}_{[0,1]}(x) = \min\{1, \max\{0, x\}\}$ ($x \in \mathbb{R}$) limits the range of values to $[0, 1]$.
-The parameters $m_X$ and $s_X$ are determined such that 99.9\% of $X$ values are within the range $[0,1]$.
-The same values of $m_X$ and $s_X$ were used regardless of resolution.
-After applying Eq. (\ref{eq:preprocess}), the Not a Number (NaN) values at the grid points inside the buildings were replaced with zeros.
-Owing to this preprocessing, the spatial distribution of zeros in the input represents grid points inside buildings.
-This evident meaning of zeros facilitates the learning of 3D image inpainting processes \citep{Yasuda+2023BAE}.
+The clipping function ${\rm clip}_{[0,1]}(x) = \min\{1, \max\{0, x\}\}$ ($x \in \mathbb{R}$) limits the value range to $[0, 1]$.
+The parameters $m_X$ and $s_X$ are determined such that 99.9\% of $X$ values fall within the range $[0,1]$.
+The same values of $m_X$ and $s_X$ are used regardless of resolution.
+After applying Eq. (\ref{eq:preprocess}), the Not a Number (NaN) values at grid points inside buildings are replaced with zero.
+Due to this preprocessing, the spatial distribution of zero in the input represents grid points inside buildings.
+This clear interpretation of zero facilitates the learning of 3D image inpainting processes \citep{Yasuda+2023BAE}.